oremedik/youTube-top-viewers-24/README.md

 7. Generate the findings based on the insights
 8. Write the documentation + commentary
 9. Publish the data to GitHub Pages

+# Data exploration notes

+This is the stage where you have a scan of what's in the data, errors, inconcsistencies, bugs, weird and corrupted characters etc

+1. What are your initial observations with this dataset?
+What's caught your attention so far?
+2. There are at least 4 columns that contain the data we need for this analysis, which signals we have everything we need from the file without needing to contact the client for any more data.
+3. The first column contains the channel ID with what appears to be channel IDS, which are separated by a @ symbol - we need to extract the channel names from this.
+4. Some of the cells and header names are in a different language - we need to confirm if these columns are needed, and if so, we need to address them.
+5. We have more data than we need, so some of these columns would need to be removed